 The veneer of legitimacy was critical, because drug traffickers routinely mete out severe punishments for stolen loads.
 In at least some instances, Guerra went so far as to make sure the person he was buying from witnessed the phony police bust to tamp down any suspicion, according to court records.

 An informant told authorities that Garza and Flores performed this ruse about 20 times and made about $10,000, court records say.
-Each load was typically more than 500 pounds of marijuana.

 Additionally, authorities say Guerra paid Garza to guard the stash houses where the drugs were stored at night.